-Rabies is a deadly virus spread to people from the saliva of infected animals.
-It attacks the central nervous system.
+Rabies is a devastating, deadly viral infection spread to people primarily through the saliva of infected animals.
+Once it enters the body, the virus aggressively attacks the central nervous system and the brain.

-The Reality: Once symptoms appear, Rabies is nearly 100% fatal.
-Prevention immediately after a bite is the only cure.
+The Reality: Once clinical symptoms appear, Rabies is nearly 100% fatal.
+Immediate medical prevention (prophylaxis) before symptoms start is the only cure.

 Symptoms

-• Hydrophobia (Fear of Water): Painful throat spasms when trying to swallow liquid cause a panic reaction to water.
+- Hydrophobia (Fear of Water): The virus causes severe, painful spasms in the throat muscles when trying to swallow liquid, leading to a profound psychological panic reaction to water.

-• Agitation & Anxiety: Confusion, hyperactivity, and hallucinations.
+- Agitation & Anxiety: Extreme confusion, severe hyperactivity, and terrifying hallucinations.

 Transmission: Which Animals?

-• Bats: The #1 cause of human rabies in the US.
-Their bites are tiny and often go unnoticed during sleep.
+- Bats: Bats are the #1 cause of human rabies deaths in the US.
+Their bites are microscopic and often go completely unnoticed, especially if you are asleep.

-• Stray Dogs: Responsible for 99% of human rabies deaths worldwide.
+- Stray Dogs: Unvaccinated stray dogs are responsible for up to 99% of all human rabies transmissions worldwide.

 Complications